-The Early Childhood Pre-School Lead leads professionally, in alignment with the strategic direction and in a manner that improves learning for all ākonga.
+The Outreach School Team Lead leads professionally, in alignment with the strategic direction and in a manner that improves outcomes for all ākonga.

 Criteria Key Tasks/Indicators Professional leadership throughout the organisation is effective, functional and based on integrity and respect.
 Builds and role models trusting relationships through active listening, caring for others, and demonstrating personal integrity.
 Assists in the development and delivery of professional learning for staff.
 Has an in-depth understanding of how to lead and develop a team.
 Leads with exemplary practice, acting as a mentor for staff.
 Effectively manages the delicate balance between supporting and challenging others.
-Provides opportunities for professional conversations that help teachers to share expertise and strategies that improve student and outcomes.
-Actively coaches and supports direct reports by providing feedback to teachers through professional conversations and regular documented classroom/practise observations. • Empowers and encourages staff in their personal and professional growth, ensuring they feel supported in their roles.
+Provides opportunities for professional conversations that help teachers to share expertise and strategies that improve student learning and achievement.
+Actively coaches and supports direct reports by providing feedback to teachers through professional conversations and regular documented classroom/practise observations.
+Empowers and encourages staff in their personal and professional growth, ensuring they feel supported in their roles.
 All departments, teams and individuals within the organisation support the strategic direction to align practice with the best interests of learners, staff and the community.
-Drives and models behaviours in a way that articulates, supports and furthers the School's mission, vision and strategic direction.
-Collaborates with the Head of Early Years to ensure teaching and learning practices and programmes align with the strategic direction of the organisation.
+Drives and models behaviours in a way that articulates, supports and furthers the organisation's mission, vision and strategic direction.
+Collaborates with the Regional Co-ordinator to ensure teaching and learning practices and programmes align with the strategic direction of the organisation.
 Works collaboratively with colleagues to embed the strategic direction into all areas of the organisation.

 Leads and supports teachers to relate roles and tasks to the wider organisation's mission, vision and strategic direction.
 Reviews how personal and departmental practice aligns with the mission, vision and strategic direction, suggesting improvements and implementing change.
 Disseminates good practice in using assessment data to support future planning across the organisation.
+Ensures goals related to assessment data are set in the Annual Plan and development plan, and that these are regularly reviewed.
 Encourages all members of staff to recognise and fulfil their statutory responsibilities for all pupils.
+Models effective RTD practice with learner contact time of a minimum of 0.8 FTE caseload with release time for team caseload management, team development and appraisal responsibilities.
 Leadership in change management is evident throughout the organisation.
 Leads and drives a philosophy that recognises the importance of ongoing innovation and change.
 Ensures changes are implemented smoothly in a way that is most likely to lead to the adoption of new practices.
 Is a subject-matter-expert in their area of responsibility, enabling any change to be informed by best practice and communicated effectively.
 Understands and harnesses that change on a large scale invariably needs a team approach to leadership.
-Competently communicates the rationale for any change and ensures all staff feel their concerns are genuinely listened to and understood.
+Competently communicates the rationale for any change and encourages conversations, ensuring all staff feel heard in relation to their concerns and questions.
 Leads and supports staff development that results in positive and meaningful change.
-Has knowledge of the ongoing conditions needed to support shifts in teaching practice Monitors and assesses the impact of the change and adjusts when needed.
+Has knowledge of the ongoing conditions needed to support shifts in teaching practice.

+Monitors and assesses the impact of the change and adjusts when needed.
 A proactive approach to problem solving is adopted by all, as they take steps to work through problems to create solutions.
 Explicitly checks own assumptions.
 Relates the problem to the wider vision and values of the organisation.
 Actively seeks the interpretations of others.
 Anticipates obstacles and how they could be overcome.
 Identifies and reports any risk to appropriate people in a timely manner.